huanlin/huanlin.github.io/content/en/blog/2024-03-27-bootstrap5-breaks-redoc-sidemenu/index.md

 The result page should work like [the official Redoc demo](https://redocly.github.io/redoc/), that is when an item in the left side menu is clicked, the content area should scroll to the corresponding section.
 However, when I click the side menu, the content area doesn't scroll at all.

-> I should create a repository to show this issue in action.
+> I should create a repository on GitHub to show this issue in action.
 But I'm pretty tired by the time of writing.
 Maybe some other day.

 Tools and versions: